U-Abhishek/U-Abhishek/README.md

 - 📫 How to reach me **abhishek_u19@vnrvjiet.in**

-- ⚡ Fun fact **AI is the new ⚡electricity, I am a electrical engineer.**
+- ⚡ Fun fact **AI is the new ⚡electricity, I am an electrical engineer.**

 </p>